 Medical or oncology massage is a specialized style customized for clients with chronic conditions.
 It is often performed in hospital rooms, nursing homes, and dialysis clinics.

-Who Should Get A Medical Massage?
+Who Should Get a Medical Massage?

 This style is especially suited for patients recovering from surgery, or undergoing radiation or chemotherapy for cancer.
 Other conditions that may benefit from this style:

-Can’t Any Massage Therapist Do It?
+Can't Any Massage Therapist Perform a Medical Massage?

 Medical or oncology massage requires an extremely gentle hand and experienced therapist.
 Patients are often bed-bound or experiencing tremendous pain.
 Great care must be taken to work around intravenous tubing, cardiac monitors and other medical devices.